FarhanAlam-Official/deessa/docs/NEW_THEME_README.md

 # 🎨 New Brand Theme - Ocean Blue

-This folder contains all resources for the new Deesha Foundation brand theme transition from red to ocean blue.
+This folder contains all resources for the new deessa Foundation brand theme transition from red to ocean blue.

 ## 📁 Files Included